aggnostos/seedex-docs/en/user-guide/seedex-box.md

 ## VPN

 The VPN service runs WG and AWG tunnels.
 Each config is a tunnel of its own: a `.conf` with AWG obfuscation parameters comes up on an `awg` interface, a plain WG `.conf` on a `wg` interface.
 The router probes all of them and routes through the fastest live tunnel.
-A tunnel carries traffic only through the router service, so starting VPN also starts the router and DNS services when they aren't running.
+Traffic enters a tunnel only through the router service, so starting VPN also starts the router and DNS services when they aren't running.

 * `sdx vpn` shows whether the service runs and lists every config. `[*]` marks the config that carries traffic.
 Reachable configs show their RTT.
 * `sdx vpn show [#|name ...]` lists the configs with their tunnel interface and file, or shows the named configs with their contents.